lex-node/mass-block-x-users/README.md

 Mass block a list of X users.

+VIBE-CODED APP, EXPERIMENTAL, UNAUDITED, NON-SECURE, NO REPRESENTATIONS/WARRANTIES GIVEN, AS-IS/WHERE-IS, USE AT YOUR OWN RISK

 ## Getting started (no experience required)

 Follow these steps to install and run the app on your computer.